Brain tumor: Primary

 These common tumors can also be organized according to tissue of origin as shown below:

 Secondary

-Secondary tumors of the brain are metastatic and have invaded the brain from cancers originating in other organs.
-This means that a cancerous neoplasm has developed in another organ elsewhere in the body and that cancer cells have leaked from that primary tumor and then entered the lymphatic system and blood vessels.
-They then circulate through the bloodstream, and are deposited in the brain.
-There, these cells continue growing and dividing, becoming another invasive neoplasm of primary cancer's tissue.
-Secondary tumors of the brain are very common in the terminal phases of patients with an incurable metastasized cancer; the most common types of cancers that bring about secondary tumors of the brain are lung cancer, breast cancer, malignant melanoma, kidney cancer, and colon cancer (in decreasing order of frequency).
+Secondary tumors of the brain are metastatic and have spread to the brain from cancers originating in another organ.
+Metastatic spread is usually by the blood.
+The most common types of cancers that spread to the brain are lung cancer (accounting for over half of all cases), breast cancer, melanoma skin cancer, kidney cancer and colon cancer.

-Secondary brain tumors are more common than primary ones; in the United States, there are about 170,000 new cases every year.
-Secondary brain tumors are the most common cause of tumors in the intracranial cavity.
-The skull bone structure can also be subject to a neoplasm that by its very nature reduces the volume of the intracranial cavity, and can damage the brain.

 By behavior

-Brain tumors or intracranial neoplasms can be cancerous (malignant) or non-cancerous (benign).
+Brain tumors can be cancerous (malignant) or non-cancerous (benign).
 However, the definitions of malignant or benign neoplasms differ from those commonly used in other types of cancerous or non-cancerous neoplasms in the body.

 In cancers elsewhere in the body, three malignant properties differentiate benign tumors from malignant forms of cancer: benign tumors are self-limited and do not invade or metastasize.
 Characteristics of malignant tumors include: